Top Affordable 55+ Communities in Eastern Pennsylvania

 Finding an inexpensive home in a gated community is a win-win and The Village at Upstream Farm checks both of these boxes.
 There are 124 resale attached homes in this development, with three ranch-style models built from 2002 to 2009.
 They include one to two bedrooms, one or one-and-a-half bathrooms, and attached one-car garages.
 Standard features include patios, vaulted ceilings, and central air-conditioning.

-This 55+ community is nestled with the Lehigh Valley, which has a vibrant arts and entertainment scene, a dozen wineries, farmers markets, and antique shops.
-It is also known for its year-round events and festivals, like Musikfest and the annual Food and Wine Festival.
+This 55+ community has a vibrant arts and entertainment scene, a dozen wineries, farmers markets, and antique shops.
+It’s also known for its year-round events and festivals, like Musikfest and the annual Food and Wine Festival.

 Village of Willow Run – Royersford, PA